agrbin/snapscale-article/README.md

 The goal of SnapScale is to instill a weigh-in habit in humans.

-We didn't define a goal to help people lose weight, instead our goal is to help people be more aware.
-The awareness goal is a smaller, prerequisite goal for the bigger goal of actual taking actions if health is threatened.
+The awareness goal is a smaller, prerequisite goal for the bigger goal of actually taking action if health is threatened.

 Taking a weight measurement has amplified awareness effect if the number is logged, and if you can compare it with last week, or last month.
 It's the trend that matters, not day-to-day oscillations.

 ### How

 Smart scales like FitBit Aria are a great way achieve this.
-With [SnapScale](https://snapscale.life) we are giving the same product to people that currently don't own a smart scale.
-We are not saying that the app doesn't work with smart scales, it works with any scale that shows the measurement to the user!
+With [SnapScale](https://snapscale.life) we are giving the same product to people that don't own a smart scale.

+SnapScale lets you log the weight measurement by taking a photo of scale's display while you're standing on the scale.
+User doesn't need to lean down - a photo taken from the normal hand height works.
+The AI model reads out the digits and logs the weight.

 The weigh-in habit can be measured with two metrics:

 - Per-user percentage of days with a measurement (we want to maximize)
 - Per-user time spent in the App (we want to minimize)

 SnapScale is a simple application that has 3 screens:

 - submit a new weight-in measurement that launches a camera
 - view your previous measurements
 - settings screen that optionally sets up FitBit export and no-weigh-in reminders

+(image, home screen)

-We intentionally reduced all clutter that could waste user's time from the app.
-There is no login to start using the app - login is required later only if you want to export data to FitBit.
+We intentionally reduced clutter that could waste user's time in the app.
+There is no login required or account creating to start using the app.
+Optionally user wants to export their data to FitBit, the login with FitBit is required.

-## App implementation details worth sharing
+## App implementation

 ### AI Last

 Engineering-wise, the central and most "sexy" part of the application is the component that reads the weight measurement from the image.
-But, before diving into that part - I defined and implemented everything else first:
+But, in this project I tried adopting the "AI Last" principle.
+Before diving into AI part I first completed:

-- the complete mobile Application including photo-based weight-logging, reminders, and export to FitBit.
+- a mobile app including photo-based weight-logging, reminders, and export to FitBit.
-- launching the application with a fake backend - each image would trigger a notification on my phone for me to read the numbers instead of the ML model
+- launching the app with a fake backend - each image would trigger a notification on my phone for me to read the numbers instead of the ML model
 - implementing the UI for reading the numbers from images and labeling them
 - privacy policy around images that are uploaded to the backend
 - iterating on the usability of application